dietmarkuehl/kuhllib/src/tutorial/README.md

 The work of the `inner_receiver` receiver is to exexcute the function with a given value provided by the sender we want to chain.

-The idea of the `inner_receiver` sender is to be `the man in the middle` between the other sender and a given recevier.
+The idea of the `inner_receiver` sender is to be "the man in the middle" between the other sender and a given recevier.
 The first `just` exmaple can be represented as follows:

 ```
  just(42) -> operation state <- receiver

  start: receiver.set_value(42)
 ```

-`then` sender wraps the receiver and transforms the value with a function before passing to the "original" receiver:
+The `then` sender wraps the receiver and transforms the value with a function before passing to the "original" receiver:

 ```
  just(42) -> operation state <- then_receiver <- receiver

  start: then_receiver.set_value(42) -> receiver(Fn(42))
 ```

-The rest of `then` sender implementation is similar to `just`:
+The rest of the `then` sender implementation is similar to `just`:
-- The constructor just stores a copy of the sender passed in the member variable `d_innerSender` and a copy of the function into `d_function`.
+- The constructor just stores a copy of the sender passed in the member variable `d_innerSender` and a copy of the function object into `d_function`.

 - To support introspection the result type is made available as `result_t`.
 The type is based on the function return type.
     However, the function return type may depend on the argument type, which is the inner sender's `result_t`.
 In order to get that `std::invoke_result_t` helper is used.

 - The `connect()` member function is templatized on a `Receiver` type.
-The expected behaviour is to return `then` sender `operation state`.
+The expected behaviour is to return the `then` sender `operation state`.
 However, in this example this state would just forward the `start` call to an `operation state` created by the inner sender.
     Therefore, the state of the inner sender is returned unchanged.

 The example program demonstrates the chaining of the example above by printing the value 42*100+55 = 4255.

 ## Asynchronously Scheduling Work: Schedulers